Last updated on 2 January 2023.

 VAT exemption for the first HUF 12 million

-While flat-rate taxation can be applied under a yearly revenue ten times the yearly minimum wage (currently under HUF 24 million), VAT exemption is available up till HUF 12 million / year (although you may choose to become a VAT subject anyway) – same as under KATA.
+While flat-rate taxation can be applied under a yearly revenue ten times the yearly minimum wage (in 2023 under HUF 27.84 million), VAT exemption is available up till HUF 12 million / year (although you may choose to become a VAT subject anyway) – same as under KATA.
 While you are not a VAT subject, you cannot issue invoices containing VAT, and you cannot reclaim VAT.
 At the same time, you do not have to make regular VAT declarations and you do not need a separate bank account for your enterprise.

 Once you pass the yearly limit of HUF 12 million, however, you become a VAT subject.
 From then on, you will need to